 Note: Information about characters that can be used in filenames and field names: Sample or Production data filenames imported to VDE may contain characters beyond the 7-bit ASCII range.
 However, it is still highly recommended that you avoid the list of characters that can cause potential conflicts with PS/VIPP® command syntax and parameter handling as shown below.
 Data file field names may contain characters beyond the 7-bit ASCII range.
-However, you still need to avoid the list of characters that could cause potential conflicts with PS/VIPP® command syntax and parameter handling as shown below, AND avoid name conflicts with PS and VIPP® reserved keywords by using more than two characters in your field names and using a mix of upper and lower case characters, for example, Fname instead of fname or FNAME.
+However, you still need to avoid the list of characters that could cause potential conflicts with PS/VIPP® command syntax and parameter handling as shown below.
+Data file field names may contain characters beyond the 7-bit ASCII range.
+However, you still need to avoid the list of characters that could cause potential conflicts with PS/VIPP® command syntax and parameter handling as shown below and avoid name conflicts with PS and VIPP® reserved keywords by using more than two characters in your field names and using a mix of upper and lower case characters, for example, Fname instead of fname or FNAME.
 Any other job resources for example image or text files MUST have filenames composed of ONLY 7-bit ASCII characters and MUST avoid using the list of characters that can cause potential conflicts with PS/VIPP® command syntax and parameter handling as shown below.
-The following characters should not be used in file names or field names to avoid potential conflicts with keywords and parameter handling: { } () [] < > ~ ! @ \$ % ^ I : ' ' ? / \ ".
+The following characters should not be used in file names or field names to avoid potential conflicts with keywords and parameter handling: { } ( ) [ ] < > ~ ! @ \$ $\% ^ t : ! ! ? /$ ".

 The data file is made up of many records.
 The record count is determined by the data extraction.
-VDE is not affected by the number of records in the data file, however, when the production data file contains many records a shortened version is often used for test purposes.
+VDE is not affected by the number of records in the data file, however, when the production data file contains many records, a shortened version is often used for test purposes.